plone/wicked/docs/README.txt

 Abstract::
 ----------

- wicked is a framework addition to Archetypes to allow developers to add wiki-ish behavior to AT content objects via a schema field.
+ wicked is a framework addition to allow developers to add wiki-ish behavior to content objects via getters and setters to a content display area.

 Premise::